-So it’s got me looking for more ideas for using Minecraft and homeschooling….Googling is turning up a lot of ideas!
+So it’s got me looking for more ideas for using Minecraft and homeschooling…Googling is turning up new ideas!

 This page is a place for me to save all the links I’m finding around the net for homeschooling with Minecraft.
 Enjoy!
-And if you have any more to add, please leave a comment below!
+And if you have more to add, please comment below!

 - Ideas for Minecraft across the curriculum–page of links